 We may contribute our input in various ways, whether submitting official comment letters or providing feedback in a more informal setting.
 If a project is funded by a federal agency or tied to the federal government, an environmental review is typically mandated by that federal agency.

-To obtain an environmental review, submit a project using the environmental review tool, or submit a letter or email requesting a review, along with the following information, to Hilary Meyer, Environmental Review Coordinator, 523 E. Capitol Avenue, Pierre, SD 57501
+To obtain an environmental review, submit a project using the environmental review tool, or submit a letter or email requesting a review, along with the following information, to Hilary Morey, Environmental Review Coordinator, 523 E. Capitol Avenue, Pierre, SD 57501

 - Description of the entire project, conceptual or whole, including the project purpose, timing, area (acres) to be disturbed and current and proposed future land use of the project area,